 - 200 million hours viewed per day on iQiyi

 iQiyi is a Chinese online video platform equivalent to Netflix.
-It belongs to Baidu and hosts Chinese-Asia co-productions to contribute to street culture rise in China. iQiyi gathers 500 million monthly active users and represents Chinese entertainment at its best.
+It belongs to Baidu and hosts Chinese-Asia co-productions to contribute to the street culture rise in China. iQiyi gathers 500 million monthly active users and represents Chinese entertainment at its best.
 Luxury brands can create alternative content with online video platforms or short video platforms.

-In 2021, the global pandemic reinforced the trend of short videos and live streaming.
+In 2021, the global pandemic reinforced the trend of short videos and live streams.
 The Chinese millennials want to be entertained.
 On Douyin, the Chinese TikTok, users can get their daily dose of fun, share opinions, learn makeup tips, discover how to cook, or practice English.
 They evolve in a constant quest for new and innovative content.
 In the meantime, Chinese millennials want to create deeper and more meaningful relationships with luxury brands.
 The success of live streaming is proof that human interactions are even more important in the digital world.

 Prepare the right digital formats for the right millennials moments

 Most of the digital content is consumed on the go.
 Chinese people used to watch content on public transport or while walking.
 To adapt, you need to create adapted content like GIFs, short videos, Weibo topics, or vertical formats.
 95% of Chinese people discover and purchase on their phones.
-Your content must be impactful in order to stay in consumers’ minds on such a short period of attention.
+Your content must be impactful in order to stay in consumers’ minds for such a short period of attention.